mlengy/photo-pre-process/README.md

 This utility can only be installed from source.

-1. Clone this repository
+1. Clone this repository.
-2. Navigate to the cloned repository
+2. Navigate to the cloned repository.
 ```
 cd [cloned repository directory]
 ```
-3. Use pip to install the package locally
+3. Use pip to install the package locally.
 ```
 pip install .
 ```